Skip to main content

 slice begin_parse(cell c) asm "CTOS";

-Converts cell into slice.
-Notice that c must be either an ordinary cell or an exotic cell (see TVM.pdf, 3.1.2) which is automatically loaded to yield an ordinary cell c'converted into slice afterwards.
+Converts a cell into a slice.
+The input c must be either an ordinary or exotic cell.
+See TVM.pdf, 3.1.2.
+If c is exotic, it is automatically converted into an ordinary cell c' before being transformed into a slice.

 end_parse